SmokyDesperado/moveditor/README.md

 * npm
 * grunt
 * bower
-* compass

 ## Installation (First set up)

-Check if node, npm and compass (isntall via ruby) are installed.
+Check if node and npm are installed.
-Important: Maybe it is needed to add node to the PATH on Windows.
+**Important:** Maybe it is needed to add node to the PATH on Windows.

-It is recommended to use a UNIX like terminal for the following commands:
+**It is recommended to use a UNIX like terminal for the following commands.**

 Run 'npm install bower -g' to install bower.
 Run 'npm install grunt-cli -g' to install grunt command line interface.
+Check if bower and grunt are installed with 'bower --version' and 'grunt --version'.
+Maybe it is needed to restart the terminal.

+cd /path/to/the/repo/
-Run 'npm install' to install all node modules (grunt etc.)
+Run 'npm install' to install all node modules (grunt etc.).
 Run 'bower install' to install necessary bower modules (angular etc.)
 Run 'grunt serve' to start your browser on 'localhost:9000'.

 The app runs on a local server with live reloading when code is edited (except for HTML files)

 ## Notes

-Each time new modules are isntalled you have to run 'npm install' and 'bower isntall'.
+Each time new modules are installed you have to run 'npm install' and 'bower isntall'.

 ## Build & development